 The programming controls follow the usual RadioMaster convention, including their signature double PAGE keys (for forward and back), and a nicely weighted click-roller.
 All keys have a nice positive action.

 If I have one criticism about this layout, it's the location of the RTN (cancel) key at the top of the left.
-Even after a lot of time I find myself hitting the RTN key instead of PAGE.
+Even after many hours I find myself hitting the RTN key instead of PAGE.
 Also, the legends are recessed, and not so easy to read in poor light.

 RF options